 If you are planning a renovation process in a room, where a real wood floor is installed, you definitely want to make everything possible to protect the surface of the floor from paint splashes and stubborn stains.
 Especially if you attempt to paint the walls as a DIY project, having the proper preparation is essential.
-Here are some advices on how to protect the wooden floor from paint splashes and how to remove them.
+Here are some advice on how to protect the wooden floor from paint splashes and how to remove them.

-Real wood floors are, hands down, a serious investment and you don’t want to replace the whole floor every time it is damaged by something.
+Real wood floors are, hands down, serious investment and you don’t want to replace the whole floor every time it is damaged by something.
 In order to keep it in good condition and flawless look for longer, you have to make sure you protect it and maintain its condition and look.
 Especially when it comes to home renovation, having the proper preparation is a key moment.
 Painting your walls is a process, which may end up with some serious stains to ruin the whole appearance of the floor, so here is how to prevent that.

 If you are painting your walls, you are most probably going to use a step ladder.
 The first and most important thing is to check the feet of the step ladder and if they are protected with rubber.
-The rubber protection will prevent scratches and dents, because there should be no bare metal or harsh edges.
-Once you make sure the feet of the step ladder are protected, you have to protect the surface of the floor with dust sheets.
-Placing dust sheets will protect from paint splashes and stains and also add additional protection from the scratches.
+The rubber protection will prevent scratches and dents because there should be no bare metal or harsh edges.
+Once you make sure the feet of the step ladder is protected, you have to protect the surface of the floor with dust sheets.
+Placing dust sheets will protect from paint splashes and stains and also add additional protection from scratches.

 If the floor is already stained, here is what to do:

 - Make sure to remove the paint splashes immediately.
 Soapy warm water should be enough to remove them, simply make sure to also remove the excess water, since moisture is not good for wooden floors.

 - If the paint has dried, the stain may start to peel off.
 In that case, wipe with a damp cloth with soapy water, but don’t use an abrasive wipe.